djredoo/Drum-Lights/README.md

 #### Attachment:

-Attach the LED strips as you like an put the piezo sensor directly onto the drumskin.
+Attach the LED strips as you like and place the piezo sensor directly onto the drumskin.

 ---